 Unless the Board shall select a Chair, the members of the Committee shall designate a Chair by the majority vote of all of the members of the Committee.
+Notwithstanding any of the foregoing, the Chair must be a member of the Committee.

 The Chair shall call, set the agendas for and chair all meetings of the Committee.